ntno/mkdocs-terminal/tests/examples/pymdownx-pygments/docs/sample-languages/javascript.md

 # Javascript

-Javascript language highlighting with the `pymdownx` highlight and superfences extensions and the default `pygments` style set:
+Javascript language highlighting with the `pymdownx` extension and the default `pygments` style set:

 ```javascript
 let score1 = 2;